10 Most Underrated Guitarists of the ‘80s Glam-Metal Era

 Trixter’s rise to the top came toward the end of the glam movement, but they had been around for a while before they hit it big with their debut album.
-They were very good looking, very melodic and very radio friendly, three things the grunge movement taught everyone were simply no good.
+They were very good looking, very melodic and very radio-friendly, three things the grunge movement taught everyone was simply no good.
 They ended up as somewhat of a flash in the pan, but guitarist Steven Brown was definitely a bright spot.

 Oz Fox of Stryper

 Stryper was a Christian metal band who dressed like bumblebees.
 They hit it big in the later part of the ‘80s with a few sticky-sweet power ballads.
 But, especially in their earlier days, they also produced some fairly heavy stuff.
 They may have been sending out a Christian message, but the music was metal through and through.
 Oz Fox was an amazing guitarist, and really stood out among his contemporaries.
 Together with front-man Michael Sweet they made up a formidable guitar duo.